How to Use Keywords in Content

 Where you use keywords in your content matters.
 Too few mentions of your keywords can leave the search engines wondering what you’re about; too many repetitions tell the search engines you’re a spammer.

-Your main keyword should appear in both parts of a web page, the head section and the body section.
+Your main keyword should appear in both parts of a webpage,

 SEO Copywriting Tips for the Head Section